-- 1. make ground connection between programmer and PC or other ground - 2. connect programmer with PC via USB cable - 3. connect power supply to programmer - 4. run PG4UW control program and connect programmer
+- 1. make ground connection between programmer and PC or other ground - 2. connect programmer with PC via USB cable - 3. connect power supply to programmer and turn on by power switch "6". - 4. run PG4UW control program and connect programmer